Now You See Me 2: Plot

-Dylan is contacted by Thaddeus Bradley, the magic debunker he framed for the Horsemen's crimes.
-He offers to help find the Horsemen, so he extricates him from prison.
-They go to Macau, and Dylan finds Daniel waiting to give the chip to the Eye.
-Walter arrives, having fooled Daniel into believing he was in contact with the Eye, and Dylan fights Walter's men as Daniel escapes with the chip.
-Captured, Dylan discovers Walter is the son of Arthur Tressler, whose fortune Dylan and the Horsemen stole.
-Walter and Arthur lock Dylan in a safe and drop him underwater, mirroring the death of Dylan's father.

-Arthur pays Thaddeus for bringing him Dylan, and Thaddeus promises to deliver the Horsemen as well.
-Dylan escapes from the safe and is rescued by the Horsemen.
-Realizing the chip they have is a fake, they resolve to stop Walter from acquiring the real chip, and are joined by Li and Bu Bu.
+The Horsemen acquire supplies from a magic store owned by Li and Bu Bu and arrange to deliver the chip to the Eye, knowing they cannot trust Walter.
+Posing as potential buyers, they infiltrate the Macau Science Center, using cardistry and sleight of hand to sneak the chip past its supervisor, Allen Scott-Frank.
+Meanwhile, Dylan contacts Thaddeus Bradley, the magic debunker he framed, for help finding the Horsemen, and freeing him from prison.
+In Macau, Dylan meets Daniel to give the chip to the Eye.
+Walter deceives Daniel into thinking he’s in touch with the Eye, leading to a fight as Daniel escapes with the chip.
+Captured, Dylan learns Walter is Arthur Tressler's son, whose fortune was stolen by Dylan and the Horsemen.
+Walter and Arthur lock Dylan in a safe and drown him, mirroring his father's fate.
+Arthur pays Thaddeus for bringing him Dylan and promises him the rest when he brings him the Horsemen.
+After escaping, Dylan is rescued by the Horsemen, who realize their chip is fake and decide to stop Walter from getting the real one, joined by Li and Bu Bu.

-The Horsemen announce new performance in London, with an implicit threat to expose Walter, who flies to London with Arthur and Chase in a private jet.
-On New Year's Eve, the Horsemen perform across the city, but they and Dylan are captured by Walter's men and brought to the jet.
-Once in the air, they are forced to hand over the fake chip, which Walter confirms is real, and his henchmen throw Dylan and the Horsemen out of the plane, supposedly to their deaths.
-However, Walter, Arthur, and Chase soon realize too late that they have never taken off, and that their jet is actually on a set floating on the Thames.
+The Horsemen announce a performance in London, threatening to expose Walter, who flies there with Arthur and Chase on a private jet.
+On New Year's Eve, they perform across the city but are captured by Walter's men and brought to the plane.
+In the air, they are forced to surrender the fake chip, which Walter says is accurate.
+His henchmen then throw Dylan and the Horsemen out of the plane, supposedly to their deaths.
+However, Walter, Arthur, and Chase realize too late that they never took off; their jet is on a set floating on the Thames.
+The Horsemen and Dylan reveal how they misled Walter's team and how Jack hypnotized Chase into throwing them out of the plane.
+Walter, Arthur, and Chase's wrongdoings are broadcast worldwide as they are taken into FBI custody, while Dylan and the Horsemen escape apprehension.

-The Horsemen and Dylan explain how they had misled the three into thinking they had won and reveal Jack had hypnotized Chase into throwing them out of the plane as planned.
-Walter, Arthur, and Chase's misdeeds are broadcast to the crowd and around the world, and they are taken into FBI custody as Dylan and the Horsemen escape before the FBI can apprehend them.
-They arrive at the Greenwich Observatory, where they meet other members of the Eye, including Li, Bu Bu, and Allen.
-Their leader is revealed to be Thaddeus, who explains to Dylan that he was his father's partner in magic and was pretending to be his rival this whole time.
-He appoints Dylan the new leader, and the Horsemen are shown a secret entrance to see more of the Eye.
+Arriving at the Greenwich Observatory, they meet other Eye members, including Li, Bu Bu, and Allen.
+Their leader is revealed to be Thaddeus, who explains to Dylan that he was Lionel's partner in magic and only pretended to be his rival.
+They reconcile; Thaddeus chooses Dylan as his successor and the Horsemen are shown a secret entrance to see more of the Eye.